Dem Senators Sue Trump, Challenge Constitutionality Of Acting AG Matthew Whitaker’s Appointment

-Three Democratic U.S. Senators have filed an official complaint against the president and his acting attorney general, alleging that the individual President Donald Trump appointed to fill that role was placed their improperly and illegally.
+Three Democratic U.S. Senators have filed an official complaint against the president and his acting attorney general, alleging that the individual President Donald Trump appointed to fill that role was placed there improperly and illegally.

 Sens.
 Richard Blumenthal (D-Connecticut), Sheldon Whitehouse (D-Rhode Island), and Mazie Hirono (D-Hawaii) filed a lawsuit against acting Attorney General Matthew Whitaker and Trump on Monday morning.
-The suit alleges that Trump violated the appointments clause of the U.S. Constitution, as well as federal law that dictates who should assume the role of acting attorney general should the office become vacant.
+The suit alleges that Trump violated the appointments clause of the U.S. Constitution, as well as a federal law that dictates who should assume the role of acting attorney general should the office become vacant.

 Trump appointed Whitaker earlier this month following the ouster of the former head of the Department of Justice, Attorney General Jeff Sessions, according to reporting from Reuters.
-Many questioned the appointment’s legality at that time because Whitaker was not a Senate-confirmed member of the DOJ in his previous role, which was serving as Sessions’s chief of staff.
+Many questioned the appointment’s legality at that time because Whitaker was not a Senate-confirmed member of the DOJ in his previous role, which was serving as Sessions’ chief of staff.

 The Senators point out that difficulty in their lawsuit.
 “The U.S. Senate has not consented to Mr. Whitaker serving in any office within the federal government, let alone the highest office of the DOJ,” they wrote in their lawsuit.